 …Anyone can do this.
 But make sure to pick words that mean something to you.
 Choose wisely; you are (or will become) what you think.

-I no longer use this mantra, though I still recommend some version of it to those beginning to meditate.
+I seldom use this mantra now, though I still recommend some version of it to those beginning to meditate.
 It’s all part of the journey, and this first step provided me with something to hang onto while I tried to calm and slow my busy mind, constantly whirling with schedules, project deadlines, due dates and the minutia of corporate politics.
 This aided-meditation gave me the chance to relax my body, slow my heartbeat and breath, and unclench my muscles.
 I noticed the magic of decreased stress and increased serenity, if only briefly.
 The more I repeated it, the more relaxed and serene I became, and for longer periods of time.
 It was a good result, and any meditation practice that gets you to a good result is a good practice.
 But I thought there must be more than just reducing stress.
 That’s when I found the Mindfulness Meditation group right in Honoka‘a.

-Listening to my fellow group members during our discussions, I realized I was still caught in thought, in words, with this beginner’s practice.
+Listening to my fellow group members during our discussions, I realized I was still caught in thought, in words, with my beginner’s practice.
 I was keeping stray thoughts away by filling my mind with a mantra.
-So I experimented, then converted to just focusing on my breath, the in and out, to stay in the now.
+So I began to experiment, then converted to just focusing on my breath, the in and out, to stay in the now.
 I allow thoughts to float through, neither following them, nor admonishing myself for having them.
 They just are, so when they float by, I again return my attention to the breath.
 I am no longer frustrated with the need to refocus often during a meditation.

 Sunday at the Retreat, I learned a new technique of listening to sounds while meditating.
 Just let them in, don’t assign meaning to them, or labels, just let them be.
 And listen to the silence between the sounds.
 I find this harder than focusing on the breath, but I will practice it to see what new insights this brings.